 Due to ongoing uncertainties regarding Covid-19 restrictions placed on some of our activities such as guided walks, and the practicalities of undertaking these activities under Covid-19 regulations, we have sadly taken the decision to close our guided walk programme for this year.
 This is effective immediately and will include all walks previously publicised for 2020.
 Anyone with bookings will be contacted directly in accordance with our cancellation process.
 Full refunds will be issued in due course.

-We are working to create a future programme of walks and as soon as this is in place, these will be available to view online and via social media.
+We are working over the next few months to create a future programme of walks and as soon as this is in place, these will be available to view online and via social media.
 We look forward to welcoming you back as part of our anniversary year celebrations in 2021.

 Whatever the time of year there are all kinds of things to do in the Peak District National Park with friends, families or on your own.
 Here are some ideas to get you started.